rice-solar-physics/EBTEL/README.md

 # EBTEL
 Enthalpy-Based Thermal Evolution of Loops (EBTEL) model coded in the IDL language by J. A. Klimchuk, S. Patsourakos, and P.J.
-Cargill
+Cargill.

 For more information regarding the EBTEL model see: